Manoranjan

-Manoranjan is a 1974 Indian Hindi romantic comedy film directed by Shammi Kapoor.
+Manoranjan is a 1974 Indian Hindi-language romantic comedy film directed by Shammi Kapoor.
 It is a remake of Irma La Douce.
 Sanjeev Kumar plays Jack Lemmon's role, Zeenat Aman Shirley MacLaine's and Shammi Kapoor plays Lou Jacobi's.
 Hotel Casanova is called Hotel Mauj!.
 Among the rest of the cast are Paintal, Asit Sen and Dev Kumar.

-Manoranjan is perhaps the only Hindi movie where prostitution was presented as a 'fun' activity without moralising and the lead actress sleeps with men other than the hero and is not an issue.
-The film is regarded a classic however underperformed when released.